osg-htc/virtual-school-pilot-2020/docs/materials/htc/part1-ex3-jobs.md

         Args: hello 42
         ls: hostname.sub montage hostname.err hostname.log hostname.out test-script.sh

     This step is **really** important!
 If you cannot run your executable from the command-line, HTCondor probably cannot run it on another machine, either.
-Debugging problems like this one is surprisingly difficult.
+    Further, debugging problems like this one is surprisingly difficult.
     So, if possible, test your `executable` and `arguments` as a command at the command-line first.

 1. Write the submit file (this should be getting easier by now):